saypop/backendchallenge/README.md

+To run this api locally:
+`$ git clone this repo`
+`$ cd backendchallenge`
+Setup and enter a virtual environment:
+`$ virtual venv`
+`$ source .env`
+Install the requirements:
+`$ pip install -r requirements.txt`

 Back End Challenge
 ====================

 This code challenge allows you to demonstrate your ability to build a simple web server, but gives us a chance to see how you code and how you use version control.

 ## Things we're looking for
-- Clean & readable code is super important, as it means it's easier for people to read, reuse, and refactor your work
+- Clean & readable code is super important, as it means it's easier for people to read, reuse, and refactor your work.
-- Good use of version control means it's easy for people to check and review your code
+- Good use of version control means it's easy for people to check and review your code.
-- Using a testing framework (where applicable) means you're more likely to deliver robust code
+- [Using a testing framework](https://medium.com/javascript-scene/tdd-changed-my-life-5af0ce099f80) (where applicable) means you're more likely to deliver robust code.

 ## The Challenge

 We deal with lots and lots of cars on a day-to-day basis, so naturally this will be related to automotives.

 Imagine you have a car rental business.
 You have multiple **Branches**.
 A car can either be at a **Branch** or with a **Driver**.